Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: Conclusion

 In this work we determine quantitatively the expected rate as a function of the electron kinetic energy, under a set of simplifying assumptions.
 Building on what was highlighted in~\cite{Cheipesh:2021fmg}, we explain the important role played by the fate of the final \He atom, in particular whether it ends up in a continuous or discrete state of the potential.
 In the first case, the neutrino capture peak is hidden under the $\beta$-decay part of the spectrum.
 In the second case, instead, and when no additional degrees of freedom are excited, the neutrino capture peak remains well separated from the $\beta$-decay continuum, but its rate is exponentially suppressed, making this event highly unlikely.

 Nevertheless, the possibility of final states where the \He atom remains bound to the graphene allows for electron energies up to a few electronvolts higher than in vacuum.
-Interestingly, this could be used as an experimental signature to test our understanding: in a setup like the one proposed by PTOLEMY one should observe electrons considerably more energetic than in vacuum.
+Interestingly, this could be used as an experimental signature: in a setup like the one proposed by PTOLEMY one should observe electrons considerably more energetic than in vacuum.

 We also perform a careful study of the tritium--graphene potential, and especially of its dependence on coverage as well as local geometry of the sheet.
 We propose carbon nanotubes as a possible solution to reduce the intrinsic quantum uncertainty.
 Inside a carbon nanotube passivated with hydrogen a tritium atom would be free to slide along the axis, hence realizing in one dimension a situation analogue to what happens in vacuum.
-Moreover, the introduction of an external magnetic field, which forces a pair of triutium atoms in a triplet configuration, might be able to prevent the formation of molecules.
+Moreover, the introduction of an external magnetic field, which forces a pair of tritium atoms in a triplet configuration, might be able to prevent the formation of molecules.